5 Questions Your DUI Attorney Doesn't Want You to Ask

 Breathalyzer machines need regular calibration to be accurate.
 If the machine was out of spec, that number they keep waving around might not hold up.
 But someone has to actually check.
 We break down exactly what records to request in our guide to breathalyzer calibration evidence.

-This isn't a technicality — it's science.
+This isn't a technicality.
+It's science.
 Breathalyzer machines drift over time.
 Without regular calibration checks, a machine reading .08 might actually be measuring .06.
 Or .10.
 There's no way to know without the records.

 What the calibration records should show:

-- Calibration results — did the machine pass?
+- Calibration results.
+Did the machine pass?
 Were any readings outside acceptable tolerance?

-- Operator certification — was the person who administered your test certified on that specific machine model?
+- Operator certification.
+Was the person who administered your test certified on that specific machine model?

-- Maintenance log — has the machine had any issues, repairs, or error codes?
+- Maintenance log.
+Has the machine had any issues, repairs, or error codes?

 Many prosecutors don't volunteer these records.
-Your attorney has to request them — and if they haven't, you need to know why.
+Your attorney has to request them.
+And if they haven't, you need to know why.
 A surprising number of DUI cases are won or lost on this single issue.

-3. "What motions have you filed — or plan to file?"
+3. "What motions have you filed.
+Or plan to file?"

 If the answer is "none" or "we'll see," that's a red flag.
 Motion to suppress.
 Motion to dismiss.
 Motion to compel discovery.
 There are options.
 Are they exploring them?
 Learn more about what motions your attorney should be filing.